 1. Her Baby Belly Doesn’t Immediately Go Away

-You may think that her belly is going to go right back to normal because baby isn’t pushing it out anymore.
-Well, I am here to tell you that her baby bump is not going to immediately go away.
-The uterus takes about six to eight weeks to get back to it’s normal pear-shaped size, but that’s just her uterus.
-Her body will take longer to adjust back to normal.
-Be prepared that right after she has had the baby, she will still look like she is six or seven-months pregnant.
+You may think her belly will go back to normal because baby isn’t pushing it out anymore.
+I am here to tell you that her baby bump will not go away immediately.
+The uterus takes about six to eight weeks to return to its normal pear-shaped size, but that’s just her uterus.1,6 Her body will take longer to adjust back to normal.
+She will look like she is six or seven months pregnant after having the baby.
 It also depends on how much weight she gained during her pregnancy.
-I tell moms that it took nine months to grow a baby, so it can take nine months to get back to her “normal” self.
+I tell moms that it took nine months to grow a baby, so it can take nine months to return to their “normal” selves.

-From giving birth, to her hormones changing and her body recovering, and taking care of a new baby at all hours of the day and night, your wife/partner is going to need your understanding and support.
+From giving birth to her hormones changing and her body recovering to caring for a new baby at all hours of the day and night, your wife/partner will need your understanding and support.
 Be gentle and patient with her during this time.
 One mom, Sarah, said, “Be her voice of reason when she’s feeling anxious, her cheerleader when she feels she’s failing, and her pillar of support when she needs strength.
-Postpartum emotions can be such a roller coaster and having a husband there encouraging her through those ups and downs makes such a huge difference.”
+Postpartum emotions can be a roller coaster, and having a husband there encouraging her through those ups and downs makes such a huge difference.”

-It’s common for women to experience baby blues, which occur within the first 14 days after birth.
-About 70-80% of women will experience baby blues so it is something to be aware of.
-If she is still showing signs of sadness or any other changes beyond the first two weeks (including at 6 months and beyond), she could be experiencing postpartum depression.
-Let her know that there is nothing to be ashamed of, that many women experience this, and that her health and happiness are priority.
-Contact a local counselor or therapist in your area that specializes in working with families during the postpartum time for her to talk to for help.
+It’s common for women to experience baby blues, which occur within the first 14 days after birth.7 About 70-80% of women will experience baby blues, so it is something to be aware of.2 If she is still showing signs of sadness or any other changes beyond the first two weeks (including six months and beyond), she could be experiencing postpartum depression.8 Let her know that there is nothing to be ashamed of and that many women experience this.
+Tell her that her health and happiness are a priority.
+Contact a local counselor or therapist who specializes in working with families during the postpartum time for her to talk to and get help from.

 Some dads have expressed some jealousy after the baby is born.
-New dads can feel like the baby prefers mom over them and that can make them feel less loved and valued as a parent.
-My friend, Aimee, had a comment about this and said, “You may not be the favorite (parent) for several months.
-Be prepared that baby will most likely only want and only be comforted by mom for a while.
+New dads can feel like the baby prefers mom over them, making them feel less loved and valued as a parent.
+My friend, Aimee, commented on this, saying, “You may not be the favorite (parent) for several months.
+Be prepared that baby will most likely only want to be comforted by mom for a while.
 It’s normal and okay.
-It doesn’t last forever and you can still be extremely helpful and useful in other ways.”
+It doesn’t last forever, and you can still be helpful and useful in other ways.”

-Fellow doula, Nicole, added, “Daddies aren’t mommies.
+Fellow doula Nicole added, “Daddies aren’t mommies.
 And mommies aren’t daddies.
 Partners bring their own special way of parenting to parenting.
 Don’t expect to soothe your baby the way mommy does.
 And vice versa.
 Your baby’s life will be much more enriched by YOUR love and guidance as a companion to the mother’s way of doing things.
 Your way is just as important and amazing and needed.
 Never feel like your contribution is not enough or not the right way.”
-So even though you may feel a little jealous at times, what you do and your role as dad is just as needed and important and needed.
+So, even though you may feel a little jealous sometimes, your role as a dad is just as important and needed.

-As they say, “everything will change once you have a baby” so communication with your partner is key!
-An experienced dad, Aaron, said, “Be honest and clearly communicate your wants and needs to your partner (keeping in mind, timing is everything.)”
+As they say, “everything will change once you have a baby,” so communication with your partner is key!
+An experienced dad, Aaron, said, “Be honest and communicate your wants and needs to your partner (keeping in mind, timing is everything).”
 Timing really is everything.
-And not only that, your tone in how you communicate is everything as well.
+And not only that, but your tone and how you communicate is everything.
 (Remember those hormones of hers.
 She is very sensitive right now.)
-Yes, the mother is going through a lot, but we know that dads are going through a lot too so talk to your wife/partner and express how you feel.
+Yes, the mother is going through a lot, but we know that dads are going through a lot, too, so talk to your wife/partner and express how you feel.

 Aimee said, “Communicate with your wife and be open about your feelings.
-It’s a sensitive but exciting time and you will really need to rely on each other a lot until you get in a groove.
+It’s a sensitive but exciting time, and you will need to rely on each other a lot until you get in a groove.
 Don’t let yourself get too frustrated because it’s all temporary.”

 5. Paternal Postnatal Depression Exists